queryverse/ExcelReaders.jl/README.md

 data = readxl("Filename.xlsx", "Sheet1!A1:C4")
 ````

-This will return a ``DataMatrix{Any}`` with all the data in the cell range A1 to C4 on Sheet1 in the Excel file Filename.xlsx.
+This will return an array with all the data in the cell range A1 to C4 on Sheet1 in the Excel file Filename.xlsx.

 If you expect to read multiple ranges from the same Excel file you can get much better performance by opening the Excel file only once: